Let's Read the Art of Computer Programming

 Volumes 1-3 still contain the original MIX machine and there exists GNU MDK or other software to run MIXware meaning compile .mixal files to .mix and simulate running them either with mixvm, gmixvm GUI, or a scheme interpreter.

 There exists the MMIX Supplement by Martin Ruckert to replace the 1960s MIX architecture with MMIX (RISC) in volumes 1-3 which Knuth has announced on his book site he plans to someday replace.
-MMIX arch you can customize the hardware however you want using Knuth's free meta-simulator program which is a test bed to try out different chip configurations.
-You can change instruction throughput, pipeline configurations, branch prediction, cache sizes and associativity, bus speeds, then test running various algorithms on that custom config.
-He documented that program with the book MMIXware: A RISC Computer for the Third Millennium and all the code is written in literate programming style so you can read the programs like you would any other book.
+This arch has MMIXware tools and documented their design with the book MMIXware: A RISC Computer for the Third Millennium and all the code is written in literate programming style so you can read the programs like you would any other book.
 MMIX software there is mixmasters version or the 2017 sealed in time Knuth version you compile from c-web sources that are extensively documented.

 Optimizing compilers are dead